 Courses of Study for the Academic Year 2022-23

-Year 7: English, Mathematics, Science, a Modern Language (French or German), History, Geography, Religious Studies, Music, Art, Computing, Design & Technology, Physical Education, PSHCE including Citizenship.
+Year 7: English, Mathematics, Science, a Modern Language (French or German), History, Geography, Religious Studies, Music, Art, Computing, Drama, Food, Textiles, STEM/technology, Physical Education, PSHCE including Citizenship and work related learning.

 Year 8: The above curriculum is continued and additional courses are begun in a second Modern Language and Latin.

 Year 9: The above curriculum continues.
 Science lessons are organised as the discrete subjects, Biology, Chemistry and Physics.

 Physical Education includes a wide range of activities: gymnastics, modern dance, swimming, athletics, netball, hockey, tennis and rounders.

-Year 10 and 11 students study 11 GCSEs including the following: English (Language and Literature), Mathematics, Science (Biology, Chemistry and Physics), a Modern Language and a Humanity (History, Geography and RS).
-They may choose additional subjects from Latin, Business, Computing, Art & Design, Drama, Music, Physical Education, Food & Nutrition and Textiles.
+Year 10 and 11 students study 11 GCSEs including the following: English (Language and Literature), Mathematics, Science (Biology, Chemistry and Physics), a Modern Language (French and German) and a Humanity (History, Geography and RS).
+They may choose additional subjects from Latin, Business, Computing, Art & Design, Art & Design – Textile Design, Drama, Music, Physical Education, Food Preparation & Nutrition.
+There is also a program of non-examination subjects including PSHCE, work related learning, physical education, religious studies and computing skills.